What is the difference between buckwheat hulls and millet hulls?

 Are the buckwheat hulls roasted?

 Certified organic hulls that are from within the United States are never roasted.
-The roasting process is used to destroy insects and their eggs that might have gotten into the filling during storage or transport.
+The roasting process is used to destroy insects and their eggs that might have gotten into the filling during harvest, the de-hulling process, storage or transport.
+Certified organic hulls cannot be exposed to pesticides and keeping hulls bug-free can be a challenge.
 Roasting is done routinely in Europe before hulls are exported to the US.
-If you see that a company offers roasted hulls in their pillows, you will know that they use hulls that are imported and not from a domestic source.
+If you see that a company offers roasted hulls in their pillows, you know that they use hulls that are imported and not from a domestic source.

 American farmers that are specialized in certified organic hulls for pillow fillings carefully screen their warehouses for insects.
-Given that no pesticides or chemicals can be used during the processing and storage of organic hulls, the screening process is very strict.
+Given that no chemicals can be used during the processing and storage of organic hulls, the screening process is a must.
 Our warehouse carefully screens at all times as well.

 What is a preflattend buckwheat hull?